 As for storage containers, my favorite are these clear OXO containers.

 I used to hate how the flour and sugar always seemed to find its way out of the bags and all over my pantry shelves.
-That annoyance disappeared once I started storing my bulk items in these containers.
+That annoyance disappeared once I started storing my bulk items in large containers.

 I hate opening a box of cereal and then rolling the bag up to put it back in the box.
-Undoubtedly the box expands in size making it impossible to close again because the bag has blown up like a puffer fish!
-These OXO cereal containers eliminate that issue and, as a bonus, there are no more mornings filled with kids complaining of stale cereal or, worse, opening the cereal box only to find an empty bag in it!
+Undoubtedly the box expands in size making it impossible to close again because the bag has blown up like a pufferfish!
+These cereal containers eliminate that issue and, as a bonus, there are no more mornings filled with kids complaining of stale cereal or, worse, opening the cereal box only to find an empty bag in it!

 Not only do the containers help keep the pantry cleaner but they look super sharp and allow you to see exactly what you have, no surprises!
 Not to mention, they are airtight and protect your food against yucky bugs!
 It also makes your pantry look more organized and uniform when you don’t have all sorts of different sizes, shapes, and colors of boxes and packages.